ratschlab/HistoPlexer/README.md

 - `markers`: List of all the markers in the data.
 The lenght should correspond to the channels in target folder.
 - `cohort`: Name of the cohort eg tupro/shift/deepliif1 etc. It is used in the name of the experiment that will be saved in `bas_save_path`.
 - `output_nc`: Correponds to the number of channels for data in `tgt_folder`.
+- `use_high_res`: True by default and False if src and tgt are of same width and height.
 - `channels`: Contains list of channel indices, used for running singleplex experiments.
 In config file if starts with underscore eg. `_channels` then it is ignored and all channels in `markers` are used.
 - `method`: Name of the method used. eg `ours`, `pix2pix`, `pyramidp2p`.
 The default setting for the methods is contained in `sample_config_grid.json` file.
 - `device`: Cuda device to be used for the experiment.